BillsLasa/Scientific-Paper-Machine-Learning-Adaptive-Control-Motor-Inertia---Python-and-Matlab/README.md

 ## Folders description 📁

-* **[MICROCONTROLADOR]**: This folder contains the code in C language and the necessary libraries for the logic and communication of the joystick implemented with a PIC C microcontroller.
+* **[Etapa1-Modelo_Referencia]**: This folder contains the Matlab code that simulates a DC motor as a reference model to which the motor should be adapted when the inertia varies.
+The folder stores the matlab code and the simulink file with the mathematical model of the motor.

-* **[VIDEOJUEGO]**: This folder contains the code in python language, the images and audios necessary for the logic and communication of the spaceship videogame.
+* **[Etapa2-Obtencion_Datos]**: This folder contains the code in python language, the images and audios necessary for the logic and communication of the spaceship videogame.

 ## Main Files description 📘